tjohann/ambient_tracking_with_raspi/etc/README.md

-runit service definition
+Runit service definition
 ========================

-Note: you have to change the I2C config!
+The service definition folders for all parts.

 lcd_daemon
 ----------